 A reading list from Vintage Books, including some old, some new and some to look forward to!

-2016 marks 25 years since this stunning novel won the Man Booker Prize.
+2016 marks 25 years since this stunning novel, The Famished Road, won the Man Booker Prize.
 He is born into a world of poverty, ignorance and injustice, but Azaro awakens with a smile on his face.
 Despite belonging to a spirit world made of enchantment, where there is no suffering, Azaro chooses to stay in the land of the Living: to feel it, endure it, know it and love it.
 This is his story.

 Flitting from war-haunted Oxford to the bright new shallows of the 1960s, Freya plots the unpredictable course of a woman’s life and loves against a backdrop of Soho pornographers, theatrical peacocks, willowy models, priapic painters, homophobic blackmailers, political careerists.